krishnanlab/teaching/2021-spring_compbio/course-activities-grading.md

 Describe your previous research, areas of research interest in bioinformatics / computational-biology, type of project that best fits your interests.
 Post this description in a profile that lets your classmates know you.

 #### 2. Project topics | Due: Fri, Jan 29
 Briefly describe project ideas.
-NOTE: Meet with Arjun during the week of Mar Jan 24 to discuss project ideas, potential mentors, and relevant papers.
+NOTE: Meet with Arjun during the week of Jan 24 to introduce yourself and discuss project ideas, potential mentors, and relevant papers.

 #### 3. Project pre-proposal | Due: Fri, Feb 05
 Prepare a two-page pre-proposal (Page1: text; Page2: figures & references).